cpjhenry/solunar/README.md

 will make it display sunset according to other popular zeniths.
 In particular, civil twilight has a zenith 6 degrees below conventional sunset, and denotes the time before which outdoor activities are reasonably practicable.
-Nautical and astonomical twilight have zeniths 12 and 18 degrees below conventional sunset.
+Nautical and astronomical twilight have zeniths 12 and 18 degrees below conventional sunset.
 In practice, many parts of the world will experience no astronomical sunset for at least part of the year.
 Some, of course, experience no sunset at all for part of the year.